Cabinet collective responsibility: Examples

 Parliamentary democracies such as Australia, the United Kingdom and Canada practice and adhere to cabinet collective responsibility.
 Rhodes, Wanna and Weller offer this description of the principle of cabinet solidarity in Westminster systems of parliamentary democracy: "Cabinet solidarity and collective responsibility are twin dimensions of responsible party government that enjoy constitutionality, albeit informally.
 They lie at the core of ministerial governance.
 Cabinet solidarity is purely a political convention designed to maintain or protect the collective good as perceived by a partisan ministry.
 It rests on the notion that the executive ought to appear a collective entity, able to maintain cohesion and display political strength".

 Australia

 In Australia, cabinet collective responsibility is fundamental to cabinet confidentiality, but also to protect private information from becoming public and possibly threatening national security.
 Cabinet solidarity is not a legal requirement, but a political convention and practiced norm.
 There is no written law that upholds cabinet collective responsibility, but it is deeply ingrained in Australia's cabinets as a political norm and is therefore an important aspect of the collective strength and influence of the prime minister's administration.

 Occasionally on highly controversial issues such as the 1999 republic referendum, there may be a conscience vote where any MP may vote as they wish, but these issues are rare and never tied to official party policy, and normally party discipline is very tight.

+A similar shadow cabinet collective responsibility is also followed by the opposition for its shadow cabinet.